Auganda-de/.github/profile/README.md

 Hi there 👋🌺

-Lumania.net is a Minecraft "Citybuild" Server but in a new generation.
-Its not the classic Citybuild.
-We are bringing Citybuild to a new and better level!
+Auganda.net is a Minecraft "Survival" Server but in a new generation.
+Its not the classic Survival.
+We are bringing the normal Survival to a new and better level!
-Lumania is a German project that strives for success!!
+Auganda is a German project that strives for success!!